-The Beneteau Swift Trawler 30 is one of Beneteau’ s modern design trawlers.
-The LOA is 32 ‘9″ (9.99 m) and the beam is 11’7”.
+The Beneteau Swift Trawler 30 is one of Beneteau’s modern design trawlers.
+The LOA is 32 ‘9″ (9.99 m), and the beam is 11’7”.
 It can cruise for 200 miles at a speed of 14/15 knots.
 A single straight-shaft 370 HP Volvo D6 diesel is the reason behind its power.
 It is designed for long-distance journeys and enjoying stopovers.

 8. Nordhavn 40

-Number 8 on our list of best trawler to live on is the Nordhavn 40.
+Number 8 on our list of the best trawler to live on is the Nordhavn 40.
 The Nordhavn is one of the smallest models of trawlers available in the market.
 It measures 39’9″ in length.
 It was designed for serious cruising and a temporary or permanent place where you can live on.
 It proved to the world that even if it is the smallest boat, it is still a safe option.
 In fact, it navigated the world.
-After 26 weeks, it did a 23,000-nautical-mile voyage.
+After 26 weeks, it made a 23,000-nautical-mile voyage.

-The to-be captain of the trawler can navigate from the pilothouse, which is also built for long navigation.
-Its features include reverse-angle windows, a space for electronics, a folding chart table and a settee with a cushion that can be folded for a person to take a nap before a night watch.
+The to-be captain of the trawler can navigate from the pilothouse, which is built for long navigation.
+Its features include reverse-angle windows, a space for electronics, a folding chart table, and a settee with a cushion that can be folded for a person to take a nap before a night watch.

 9. Ranger Tugs R-27

 Ranger Tugs R-27 is powered by a 300-horsepower Yamaha F300 and a standard-issue bow thruster.
 Its cruise velocity is 26.7 knots.
 The R-27 is an affordable option as compared to the other 30 plus footer trawlers.
-But being affordable does not mean that it is not equipped with everything a navigator needs such as fire extinguishers, PFDs, lines, and navigator equipment.
+But being affordable does not mean that it is not equipped with everything a navigator needs, such as fire extinguishers, PFDs, lines, and navigator equipment.